Close-up of a stylish diamond ring on a minimalist white background, highlighting diamond quality and the 4Cs

 An illustration of a diamond's girdle inscription, showing the laser-engraved GIA report number that provides a unique identifier to verify the diamond's authenticity and grading report.

-GIA Diamond Dossier: Diamonds under 1ct (small certificate), includes laser inscription.
+• GIA Diamond Dossier: Certificates for diamonds under 1ct (small certificate), which includes the laser inscription by default.

 An image of a diamond dossier report, a smaller and more concise version of a GIA grading report often used for diamonds weighing under 1.00 carat.